256lights/zb/docs/lua.md

   will raise an error.
 - If `path` is a path constructed from a derivation, then zb will build the derivation before attempting to read it.

+When `import` is called from a Lua file inside the store directory, it cannot be called to access files outside the store directory.

 ### `await`